nikkorn/mistreevous/README.md

 ```

 ### Condition
-A Condition node will immediately move into either a **succeeded** or **failed** state based on the boolean result of calling a function on the agent.
+A Condition node will immediately move into either a `SUCCEEDED` or `FAILED` state based on the boolean result of calling either a function on the agent or a globally registered function.
 Each condition node will correspond to functionality defined on the agent, where the first condition node argument will be an identifier matching the name of the corresponding agent condition function.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=condition)

+*MDSL*
 ```
 root {
     sequence {